Portfolio

 Photo by Miles Hayford

-Photo by Charlotte Pfabe
+Photo by Ethan Wu

 When Elon University men’s basketball head coach Billy Taylor arrived at Purcell Pavilion for the team’s Nov.
 22 matchup against Notre Dame, he led the team through the back garage door — walking through the tunnel like all visiting teams do when they come to play the Fighting Irish.
 But as Taylor walked through the tunnel, he noticed his old locker room on his right — the locker room that had held his jersey, shoes and all the gear he needed for the four years he spent playing for the Irish in the 1990s.
 As Taylor stepped onto the familiar court, he took care to notice the features that had been added since 1995.
 As he spied the chair-back seating, the jumbotron and the new floor, he reflected on how far Notre Dame’s program has come since he was a team captain 30 years ago...